Please note appointments must be made for adoptions.

 Making a difference in South CanterburyVolunteer with us

 Presently, one full-time Centre Manager is employed, along with two part-time employees.
-Several other staff help out at busy times, and volunteers are used on a daily basis to help run the Animal Home and Boarding Facilities.
+Several other staff help out at busy times, and volunteers are used on a daily basis to help run the centre and Boarding Facilities.

 Do not email or Facebook us to report emergencies.

-If you have an animal emergency outside of normal business hours, please contact us on 03 688 2234.
+To make an animal welfare complaint about a companion animal, please contact our Centre during opening hours (see above).
+If you have an animal emergency outside of normal business hours, please contact us on 03 688 2234 Option 2.

 For any problems with stray, found or lost dogs, please contact your local council.